 $45,720,631

-The top-grossing blockbuster of the year that it released in, ‘Lawrence of Arabia’ traces the journey of Colonel Thomas Edward Lawrence who become popular for his heroics in the Arab Revolt and the Sinai and Palestine Campaign against the Ottoman Empire during the First World War.
+Released in 1962, 'Lawrence of Arabia' was the highest-grossing film of its year, depicting the extraordinary journey of Colonel Thomas Edward Lawrence.
+The film follows his legendary role in the Arab Revolt and the Sinai and Palestine Campaign against the Ottoman Empire during World War I.

 AnimationAdventureComedy